Investment and Operating Costs

 Flexibility, utilisation value and energy saving are the three main requirements for utility buildings (administration, office and public buildings, schools, hospitals, etc.).
 Apart from recouping investment costs, so-called life-cycle costs are also becoming increasingly important.

 These are made up of the investment costs (construction costs and planning) and all operating costs arising during the life of a building.
+During the planning and construction phase of a new building, keeping to the planned building costs often becomes an issue.

 Nobody seems, however, to be looking at the future operating costs although, according to a study produced by A.T.
 Kearney, these can be up to 20% of the construction cost each year.
 This percentage gen-erally rises as a result of increasing flexible use requirements.